6. Phase 5 - Final phase

 When planning and conceptualising measures to the building, the engineer must not forget that the structural system consists not only of the model created in DIANA but must include the assessment of all building components, both structural (PSSE) and non-structural (NSCE).
 Refer to the how-to guide on ‘Strategies for strengthening’.

-In the process to determine the required measures, a meeting with the projectleader, head engineer and other team members is organised to discuss the measures applied in the building (NL: Maatregelenoverleg).
+In the process to determine the required measures, a meeting with the projectleader, lead engineer and other team members is organised to discuss the measures applied in the building (NL: Maatregelenoverleg).
 In case of NLTH the strengthening measures are added to the FEM-model and analysed.
-The geo-output of the final analysis is sent to the geotechnical advisor.
-He/she will provide the geotechnical assessment and the geotechnical components for the TVA.
 Data needs to be sent to the cost engineer to determine the final cost of the measures applied in the building.
 Drawings of the applied measures need to be created.

 As final step the chapter dedicated to the strengthening measures of the engineering report is prepared (TVA), reviewed by a colleague and finally reviewed by the lead engineer.